 - Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.

 - Colorful rubber that is “poured in place” (PIP) that is not necessarily made from tires but contains many of the same dangerous materials.

-Are Playground Surfaces Made With Rubber or Recycled Tires Safe?
+Are Playground Surfaces Made with Rubber or Recycled Tires Safe?

-There has been increasing evidence that raises concerns about the safety of recycled tire material as well as new rubber and other synthetic materials used on playground surfaces.
+There has been increasing evidence that raises concerns about the safety of tire waste as well as new rubber and other synthetic materials used on playground surfaces.
 While “rubber” includes natural rubber from rubber trees, it also contains phthalates (chemicals that affect hormones, see Phthalates and Children’s Products), polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and other chemicals known or suspected to cause adverse health effects.
 PAHs, for example, are natural or human-made chemicals that are made when oil, gas, coal or garbage is burned.
 According to the EPA, breathing air contaminated with PAHs may increase a person’s chance of developing cancer, and the Agency for Toxic Substances and Disease Registry (ATSDR) states that PAHs may increase the risk for cancer and also increase the chances of birth defects.